10 Easy Swaps for an Eco-Friendly Home

 7. Natural disinfectant

 With the flu epidemic hitting major cities including Boston, New York, and Los Angeles, there’s never been a more important time to disinfect any commonly used surfaces and objects.
-Instead of dousing your office desk with Lysol the second your co-worker sneezes, use a combination of tea tree oil and distilled water—tea tree oil naturally kills bacteria.
+Instead of dousing your office desk with Lysol the second your co-worker sneezes, use a combination of tea tree oil, vinegar, and distilled water—tea tree oil naturally kills bacteria.
 Plus, this DIY germ fighter is safe for use around children and companion animals.

 8. Simple beauty products